-We carry out all fire extinguisher testing in line with the Australian Standards (AS1851-2012) and the BCA to ensure that you, your property and investments are safe.
+We carry out all fire extinguisher testing in line with the Australian Standards (AS1851-2012) and the Building Codes Australia to ensure that you, your property and investments are safe.

 Fire extinguisher testing and maintenance:

-Fire extinguisher testing on a regular basis, typically twice a year, as per AS1851-2012 get your fire extinguisher serviced through a state or federally authorized agency.
+- Fire extinguisher testing must be completed on a regular basis, typically twice a year, as per AS1851-2012 get your fire extinguisher serviced through a state or federally authorized agency.

-Always check for and ensure easy accessibility to your fire extinguisher by all family members.
+- Always check for and ensure easy accessibility to your fire extinguisher by all occupants.
 This is very important because if it isn’t accessible in the time of emergency, then there is no use having it in the first place.

 Fire extinguisher testing standards

-Portable Fire Extinguishers AS1851 2012 – Fire Extinguisher Testing – AS1851 requires that your fire extinguishers be tested and tagged every 6 months.
+AS1851 2012 requires that your fire extinguishers be tested and tagged every 6 months.
 Fire extinguishers need to be refilled and pressure tested every 5 years.